Author: Mr and Mrs DDU.

 We excitedly went to the hospital a few weeks later in May and had our fingers crossed that it would work first time.
 But it didn’t work, the cycle was cancelled because we couldn’t get the baby ingredients.

 It felt devastating.
-We would have to go to a central city (expensive, private) hospital.
+We would have to try again, at a more expensive hospital.
 We couldn’t afford the hospital fees and the IVF fees so we’d have to wait until our private health insurance kicked in several months later.

 So, several months passed and we weren’t sure if we would be able to have another go in 2016.
 We had a meeting in November with our fertility doctor to see what we could do.